lotterfriends/bootstrap-wizard/README.md

 ```

 ## Options
-- defaultTitle : Label in the Breadcrumb, if no Legend-Tag is set (Default: "Step")
+- defaultTitle : Label in the Breadcrumb, if no Legend-Tag is set (default: 'Step')
-- nextClass: CSS-Class for the nextbutton (Default: "next")
+- nextClass: CSS-Class for the nextbutton (default: 'next')
-- prevClass: CSS-Class for the previousbutton (Default : "previous")
+- prevClass: CSS-Class for the previousbutton (default : 'previous')
-- jumperClass: CSS-Class for the link in the breadcrumb (Default: "jump")
+- jumperClass: CSS-Class for the link in the breadcrumb (default: 'jump')
 - primaryButtonClass: CSS-Class for the primarybutton.
-Triggered by pressing the Enter Key.
-(Default: "btn-primary")
+Triggered by pressing the Enter Key. (default: 'btn-primary')

 ## Events
 ```javascript